 "like a crazy dream you just can't shake.
-At the center of it all, there's a furious little heart that pumps equal parts vitriol and grace."- Karen Campbell, The Boston Globe
+At the center of it all, there's a furious little heart that pumps equal parts vitriol and grace."

 In the work of Zoe Juniper, the body is neither subject nor instrument, but a permeable site through which the world quietly passes.
 Her practice unfolds across open terrains—shorelines, grasses, exposed ground—where movement is not imposed upon the landscape, but drawn out of it.
 Gesture emerges as a form of attunement: a listening made visible.
 Limbs extend into atmosphere, register pressure, yield, recalibrate.
 What appears composed is in fact contingent, shaped by the subtle agencies of air, gravity, distance—forces that do not declare themselves, yet inscribe every motion.